ungoogled-software/ungoogled-chromium/docs/contributing.md

 Generally, ungoogled-chromium needs contributors to help:

 * Keep up-to-date with the latest stable Chromium, and any problematic changes in the new version that needs modification.
+* Help with issues marked with the `help wanted` tag (usually either questions for other users, or request for help from other developers)
+* Review Pull Requests from other contributors
 * Implement feature requests ("enhancements" in the Issue Tracker), large or small.
-* Help with issues marked with the `help wanted` tag (usually either questions for other users, or request for help from other developers)
 * Implement issues marked with the `backlog` tag (that are closed).
 	* If it requires new code, please read through the [Submitting changes](#submitting-changes) section below.